Grantaire

 Grantaire (/fr/) is a fictional character from the 1862 novel Les Misérables by Victor Hugo.
 He is a student from the South of France and is one of the principal characters of the revolutionary group known as the Friends of the ABC.
 According to the novel, the Friends of the ABC only tolerate him because of his good humour, and he only joins because of his veneration of the leader, Enjolras.
-He often signs with his rebus: R and, at one point, Bossuet calls him "Capital R." He is a gambler and often drunk.
+He is a gambler and often drunk.

 Description

+Name

+Grantaire is said to "sign...with the rebus R", a pun on the French "grand R" (or capital R; pronounced erre), which sounds very similar to "Grantaire".
+At one point, Bossuet calls him "Capital R".

 Physical appearance

 Grantaire is not physically attractive; he is described as "particularly ugly" or "inordinately homely."
 Contrastingly, Enjolras is described as having "...long fair lashes, blue eyes, that hair flying in the wind, rosy cheeks, pure lips, exquisite teeth."

 Morality

 Grantaire is a skeptic, believing in nothing (except, as he later says, Enjolras) and claiming to know nothing, with no values or goals.
 He takes little interest in the cause of the revolutionary students and is described in the novel as someone who was able to go along without any particular belief.
 His veneration, love, and admiration for Enjolras is the main reason that Grantaire spends time with the Friends of the ABC, despite Enjolras's scorn for his skepticism.
 Grantaire is the one in the group who knows the best places for everything in Paris and also about boxing, foot-fencing, and some dances.
-He knows a lot about history, art, and politics, and frequently references classical mythology.
+He is knowledgeable about history, art, and politics, and frequently references classical mythology.

 All those words- rights of the people, rights of man, humanity, civilization, religion, progress- are very near meaningless to Grantaire.
 He smiles at them.
 Skepticism, that dry rot of the intellect, has left not one entire idea in his mind.
 He lives in irony.
 This is his one axiom: The one certainty is a full glass.
 He ridicules all dedication under all circumstances...